jmvincent/netflix/README.md

 ~~* Combine ratings into viewer maturity category (youth, teen or adult)~~ ~~* Group and pivot data to create proper series~~
 ~~* Construct plots~~
+####
+####
 ## Analysis 1: United States shows by type and month added
 #### Step 1: Parse the data by date_added
 In this series of code block we...
 1. Read the data into a dataframe
-2. Parse the date strings into month and year columns
+2. Parse the `date_added` strings into `month_added` and `year_added` columns
-3. Drop all rows with null values in the analyzed columns
+3. Drop all rows with null values in the analysis columns
-4. Convert month and year to a datetime value
+4. Convert month and year to a datetime value and store it in a new column `mmyy_added`
 5. Filter out early years of netflix streaming to ensure plentiful data in plotting
+6. Filter out all non-US countries *Several countries do not have a large quantity of netflix shows*
-6. Drop the old index from the original dataframe to not be confused in new clean and structured dataframe (`country_titles`)
+7. Drop the old index from the original dataframe to not be confused in new clean and structured dataframe (`country_titles`)
 ```
 df = pd.read_csv('netflix_titles.csv')
 df['month_added'] = df['date_added'].str.split().str[0]